 The menstrual period can pass by smoothly with adequate hygiene precautions and sufficient rest.

-When the egg released by the ovary is not fertilized, the egg along with the uterine lining which was prepared for receiving the implantation of fertilized egg breaks and shed out of the body.
+When the egg released by the ovary is not fertilized, the egg, along with the uterine lining, was prepared to receive the implantation of a fertilized egg, breaks and shed out of the body.
 This waste contains blood, mucous, and lining tissues and is collectively called menstrual blood.

 Some of the ways in which menstrual hygiene can be maintained are as below:

 ● Change sanitary napkin every 4-5 hours: Once the menstrual blood leaves the body, it begins to decompose gradually.
-Keeping the used, damp pad close to the vaginal area and skin for long periods of time exposes the area to bacterial infection and itching, causing irritation, allergy, painful rashes or urinary tract infections.
-Changing napkin or tampons regularly reduces the chances of such infection.
-Tampons, especially, if left inside the body for long hours, though rare, can lead to toxic shock syndrome.
+Keeping the used, damp pad close to the vaginal area and skin for long periods of time exposes the area to bacterial infection and itching, causing irritation, allergy, painful rashes, or urinary tract infections.
+Changing napkins or tampons regularly reduces the chances of such infection.
+Tampons, especially if left inside the body for long hours, though rare, can lead to toxic shock syndrome.

 ● While some girls pair up sanitary pads with cloth, tampons, or another pad during periods, it may not be a good idea.
 Changing regularly is a better option.
 Multiple pads/ tampons can lead to rashes and infections.

 ● To prevent transmitting the bacteria found on the used hygiene product to the body via the hands, one should wash their hands with soap after changing the menstrual product.